 Passing Leg Lasso Guard

 "Leg lasso" can be one of the more intimidating types of guard to deal with, particularly when your partner takes a shallower hook with the lasso.
-It's possible for them to simply hold on and keep you in their guard, not allowing you to pass away from the lasso itself (lest you get bicep slicer-ed or swept), and there is always the threat of the omoplata and the triangle.
-Here is a breakdown of a simple game plan to get you started passing this dangerous type of guard, and some adjustments based on what your partner is likely to do as a counter.
+It's possible for them to simply hold on and keep you in their guard, not allowing you to pass from the lasso itself (lest you get bicep slicer-ed or swept), and there is always the threat of the Omoplata and the triangle.
+Here is a breakdown of a simple game plan to get you started passing this dangerous type of guard.
+I'll also offer some adjustments you can do based on what your partner is likely to do as a counter.

 Shallow Leg Lasso